egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 ### Justify
 >An utterance which engage in persuasion through justification or substantiation.
-- **Because** the steps are made of a smooth, polished—and therefore slippery—stone, the BTA should’ve taken precautions to clean the steps in such wintry conditions.
+- _**Because** the steps are made of a smooth, polished—and therefore slippery—stone_, the BTA should’ve taken precautions to clean the steps in such wintry conditions.
-- Accessibility is quite a key factor **because** it is evident that the regional centre was built on the basis of good infrastructure.
+- Accessibility is quite a key factor _**because** it is evident that the regional centre was built on the basis of good infrastructure_.

 [Back to Table 1](#table-1-categories-of-engagement-moves)